Stock Research

 Urban Company Business Model

 Founded in 2014, Urban Company is a full-stack online services marketplace connecting customers with trained professionals for home, beauty, and wellness services.
-Its full-stack model means the company manages the entire process, from onboarding and training to providing products and equipment for its professionals.
-Its home services comprise cleaning, pest control, appliance servicing, and home repair & maintenance, including electrical, plumbing, carpentry and painting.
-Its beauty and wellness services comprise skincare treatments and haircare services for women, grooming for men, and massage therapy for both.
-Under its brand ‘Native’, the company, through contract manufacturing, sells home solutions such as water purifiers and electronic door locks, launched in 2023 and 2024, respectively.
+Its full-stack model means the company manages the entire process, from onboarding and training to providing products and equipment for its professionals, ensuring consistent service quality across its platform.

 Urban Company Revenue Mix

-Urban Company reported a revenue of Rs1,144 crore in FY25, with around ~87% coming from the Indian market and ~13% from international operations.
+Urban Company reported a revenue of ₹1,130 crore in 9M FY26, with around 89% coming from the Indian market and ~11% from international operations.

 The revenue breakdown is as follows: